Exam Attempt Policy

 If you are a non-resident of Canada and we have declared you eligible for the CSMLS Certification exam, you will need to:

-- Send in your application by mail or fax (you cannot apply online)
+- Send in your application by mail, fax, or email, DO NOT apply online

 - Pay the non-resident exam fee